PrajwalDataScientist/Sentiment-Intelligence-Pipeline-MLOps-Ready-NLP-Project-/README.md

 ## 📌 Project Overview

-This project is an **end-to-end NLP-based Sentiment Analysis system** built using **industry-grade Data Science and MLOps practices**.
+This project is an **end-to-end NLP-based Sentiment Analysis system**

 The goal of the project is not just to train a model, but to demonstrate:
 - A **reproducible ETL pipeline**